avrae/avrae/docs/automation_ref.rst

     {
         type: "remove_ieffect";
         removeParent?: "always" | "if_no_children";
+        target?: string;
     }

-Removes the initiative effect that triggered this automation.
+Removes the targeted initiative effect or the initiative effect that triggered this automation.
-Only works when run in execution triggered by an initiative effect, such as a ButtonInteraction (see :ref:`buttoninteraction`).
+If target is not supplied, only works when run in execution triggered by an initiative effect, such as a ButtonInteraction (see :ref:`buttoninteraction`).

 .. class:: RemoveIEffect